dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Balances.md

 weight: 30
 ---

-The balances available are updated according to the movements performed in your account such as funds deposit or disbursment.
+The balances available are updated according to the movements performed in your account such as funds deposit or disbursement.

 ## Balance types
 You can see the following balances in the Payouts console: